 Caring for Yourself While Caring for Your Aging Parents, Third Edition: How to Help, How to Survive by Claire Berman.
 Published by Henry Holt and Company, Inc. 115 West 18th Street, New York, NY 10011, (212) 886-9200.

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research and advocacy.

 Through its National Center on Caregiving, FCA offers information on current social, public policy and caregiving issues and provides assistance in the development of public and private programs for caregivers.

 For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer's disease, stroke, head injury, Parkinson's and other debilitating disorders that strike adults.

 Prepared by Family Caregiver Alliance in cooperation with California's Caregiver Resource Centers.
 Reviewed by Steven H. Zarit, Ph.D.
 Professor of Human Development and Assistant Director, Gerontology Center, Pennsylvania State University.
 Funded by the California Department of Mental Health and the Archstone Foundation.
-March 2002. © All rights reserved.
+March 2002 (revised 2008). © All rights reserved.